RESILIENT Cedar key

 Compound Vulnerability

-The Compound Vulnerability Assessment combines results from all critical asset categories to identify where multiple risks overlap across Cedar Key.
+The Compound Vulnerability Assessment synthesizes results from all critical asset categories to identify where multiple risks overlap across Cedar Key.
 The assessment highlights four priority areas that will guide future adaptation strategies and resilience investments.

 Focus Area 1 – Downtown Cedar Key